Stern–Volmer relationship

 The Stern–Volmer relationship, named after Otto Stern and Max Volmer, allows the kinetics of a photophysical intermolecular deactivation process to be explored.

-Processes such as fluorescence and phosphorescence are examples of intramolecular deactivation processes.
+Processes such as fluorescence and phosphorescence are examples of intramolecular deactivation (quenching) processes.
 An intermolecular deactivation is where the presence of another chemical species can accelerate the decay rate of a chemical in its excited state.
 In general, this process can be represented by a simple equation: